Chuo-ku Tourism Association Official Blog

 From Chuo-ohashi Bridge. jpg

-The current Reiganjima Water Level Observatory, taken from Chuo-ohashi Bridge
+The current Reiganjima Water Level Observatory photographed from Chuo-ohashi Bridge

 P1260253.JPG P1260247.JPG P1260243.JPG

-(Note 1) It was revised to 24.4140m in 1928 due to the plate tectonic caused by the Great Kanto Earthquake.
+(Note 1) Due to the plate tectonic caused by the Great Kanto Earthquake, it was revised to 24.4140m in 1928.

-(Note 2) Since the reclaimed land in Tokyo Bay has made the Reiganjima Observatory no longer an ideal location for verifying the baseline, we are currently verifying the baseline at the oil pot observatory in Misaki, Kanagawa Prefecture.
+(Note 2) Due to reclaiming of Tokyo Bay, Reiganjima Observatory is no longer an ideal location for verifying the base points, so we are currently verifying the base points at the oil pot observatory in Misaki, Kanagawa Prefecture.

-For a detailed history of Japan's benchmark and Reiganjima Water Level Observatory, please refer to the local information board ↓ and the Geographical Survey Institute website of the Ministry of Land, Infrastructure, Transport and Tourism (you can enlarge it by clicking the photo).
+For a detailed history of the Japan Standard and Reiganjima Water Level Observatory, please refer to the local information board ↓ and the Geographical Survey Institute website of the Ministry of Land, Infrastructure, Transport and Tourism (click on the photo to enlarge it).

 P1260239.JPG P1260234.JPG